UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

 DPLA maps both CC licenses and Rights Statements to `edm:rights`.
 So does Samvera.
-Presently only the Heilman Collection includes a CC license.

 Creative Commons licenses should me content negotiable and valid for JSON-LD and IIIF.